Shruti-Singh-00/Shruti-Singh-00/README.md

 Welcome to my profile!
 I'm a student who is strongly inclined toward Web development, currently working on Frontend development with Angular17.
 I have contributed and won "Smart India Hackathons 2023", I’m passionate about learning new technologies.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/shruti-singh-10101010101010101010/)!

-*🌍 Based in India
+* 🌍 Based in New Delhi, India
-*✉️ Reach me at: ishrutisingh1010@gmail.com
+* ✉️ Reach me at: ishrutisingh1010@gmail.com
-*🧠 Currently expanding my skills in modern web technologies *🤝 Open to collaborating on impactful and innovative projects
+* 🧠 Currently expanding my skills in modern web technologies
+* 🤝 Open to collaborating on impactful and innovative projects

 ---
 ## 🌐 Socials: